Disability Insurance (DI) Claim Process

 For claims beginning on or after January 1, 2019, weekly benefits range from $50 to a maximum of $1,252.
 To qualify for the maximum weekly benefit amount ($1,252), you must earn at least $27,126.67 in a calendar quarter during the base period.
 For more information, review Calculating Disability Benefit Payment Amounts.

 If you have received benefits in the last three years from any of the EDD programs (UI, DI, or PFL), your benefits will be deposited on the previously issued card.
 For more information, visit The EDD Debit Card page.

 If You are Found Ineligible for Benefits

 If you are found ineligible, a Notice of Determination (DE 2517) will be sent to you.
 An Appeal Form (DE 1000A) will also be issued with your disqualification notice.
-You have the right to appeal any decision in writing within 30 days of the mailing date of the disqualification notice.
+You have the right to appeal any decision in writing within 30 days of the issue date of the disqualification notice.
 For more information, visit Appeals.

 6. You May Need to Certify for Continued Benefits.